usnistgov/OSCAL/redesign-nist-pages/Design Elements.md

 A request was made to review the URL for the site.
 The URL should not be case sensitive.
 The solution may be to add an alias for the site.

-[https://pages.nist.gov/OSCAL](https://pages.nist.gov/OSCAL) works but [https://pages.nist.gov/oscal](https://pages.nist.gov/oscal) does not work.
+The URL [https://pages.nist.gov/OSCAL](https://pages.nist.gov/OSCAL) works, but the URL [https://pages.nist.gov/oscal](https://pages.nist.gov/oscal) does not work.

 ## Header/Footer